tytydraco/yessleep/out/My_father_and_I_are_starting_to_remember_something_from_long_ago_And_now_were_preparing_to_relive_it.md

 He handed me two slips of paper.
 I handed one to my dad and started reading.

-Me - "Not applicable for any seizures or underlying effects?"
+Me - "Not applicable for any seizures or underlying effects caused or brought on by the procedure?"

 Ray - "Well you bought my time, so if it's a risk you're willing to take, then yeah, no, anything bad that happens isn't legally my fault."

 Dad - "Told ya he was a quack."

-Me - "Shut it.
-And sign it."
+Me - "Just shut it and sign it."

 Nothing on that paper seemed bad, just legal jargon tailored to claim no fault on Ray's part.
 So we signed.
 If this were to be our one chance at a potential closer.
 Then so be it.